slackapi/java-slack-sdk/docs/content/guides/bolt-basics.md

 }
 ```

-The middleware transforms an unsuccessful response such as 404 Not Found to a 200 OK response with an ephemeral message that tells useful information for debugging.
+The middleware transforms an unsuccessful response such as `404 Not Found` to a `200 OK` response with an ephemeral message that tells useful information for debugging.

 ![Bolt middleware ](/img/bolt-middleware.png)

-#### Order of Execution in Middleware List
+#### Order of execution in middleware list

 A set of the built-in middleware precedes your custom middleware.
 So, if the app detects something in built-in ones and stops calling `chain.next(req)`, succeeding ones won't be executed.

 The most common would be the case where a request has been denied by `RequestVerification` middleware.
 After the denial, any middleware won't be executed, so that the above middleware also doesn't work for the case.

-#### Customize the Built-in Middleware List
+#### Customize the built-in middleware list

 Bolt turns the following middleware on by default: